[Editor’s note: This story was previously published in Jan. 2019. It has since been updated and republished.]

-As of the end of the third quarter, TWLO had roughly 61,000 different customers using their apps.
-Those customers have channeled revenue growth of 230% since Twilio when public back in 2016.
-Last quarter alone, revenues jumped by 68% as both organic and new customer growth surged.
+As of the end of the third quarter, TWLO had roughly 64,300 different customers using their apps.
+In Q4 alone, revenues jumped by 77% as both organic and new customer growth surged.
 And there’s still plenty of room to grow across a variety of customers.

 Given the ease of TWLO’s products and the continued growth potential, it’s easy to see how the tech stock will a giant over the long haul.
 That’s assuming it doesn’t get bought out first.

 Tech Stocks That Are Not FANG: Splunk (SPLK)